jacklangille/dmz-hackathon/README.md

 # 🚢 RX Ship Detection Pipeline using Multispectral Satellite Data

-A complete pipeline for detecting ships in multispectral satellite imagery using the RX (Reed-Xiaoli) anomaly detector on preprocessed Sentinel-2 data.
+A complete pipeline for detecting ships in multispectral satellite imagery using the RX (Reed-Xiaoli) anomaly detector.
+Supports both Sentinel-2 and Maxar datasets.

 ## 📋 Table of Contents